TarLaboratories/waybar-undertale/README.md

   background: transparent;
 }
 ```

+By the way here's the list of PNGs that are required to be in the asset folder:
+ - act.png
+ - act_selected.png
+ - fight.png
+ - fight_selected.png
+ - heartbreak.png
+ - hp.png
+ - item.png
+ - item_selected.png
+ - mercy.png
+ - mercy_selected.png
+ - soul.png

 Oh, and this only runs on hyprland with some very specific configs because I'm lazy.
 Anyways, here's the relevant part of my `~/.config/hypr/hyprland.conf`: